Menditect/documentation/docs/definitions/assert-attribute-value.md

 ### Add an Assert on Attribute Value
 There are multiple ways to add an Assert on Attribute Value:
 1. Navigate to the "Attributes" tab in the "Details of teststep" pane on the right in the Test Suite overview page.
-Click on <i class="fas fa-table"></i> next to the attribute to add the Assert.
+Click on <i class="fas fa-table"></i> next to the attribute to add the Assert;
-2. Hover your mouse on a Test Step and click on <i class="fas fa-table"></i> to open the page where asserts can be configured.
+2. Hover your mouse on a Test Step and click on <i class="fas fa-table"></i> to open the page where asserts can be configured;
 3. Click on "Save and configure asserts" after configuring the Test Step.
 This will show the page where Asserts can be configured.
 Navigate to the "Attributes" tab, click on the "+ Assertion" button to add the Assert.

 ### Delete an Assert on Attribute Value